-As with the previous test cases, the ζ{plt} -fixed strategy is compared to the detuning strategy, i.e. $k{\beta} = 0$.
+As with the previous test cases, the ζ{plt} -fixed strategy is compared to the detuning strategy; i.e., $k{\beta} = 0$.
 Another term of comparison is considered in this section.
 The ζ{plt} -fixed strategy considers a k{β} that adapts to the wind and evolves during the simulation.
-This is different from what is implemented in ROSCO controller (ROSCO, 2021) which considers one k{β} , tuned only once for a given FOWT and applied for every wind speed.
+This is different from what is implemented in the ROSCO controller (ROSCO, 2021), which considers one k{β} , tuned only once for a given FOWT and applied for every wind speed.
 This strategy is considered in this section as a second term of comparison.
-For the latter, the k{β} value is set to -9.35, i.e. the value tuned for this FOWT in https://github.com/NREL/ROSCO/blob/main/Test Cases/IEA-15-240-RWT-UMaineSemi/DISCON-UMaineSemi.IN.
+For the latter, the k{β} value is set to -9.35, i.e., the value tuned for this FOWT in https://github.com/NREL/ROSCO/blob/main/Test_Cases/ IEA-15-240-RWT-UMaineSemi/DISCON-UMaineSemi.IN (last access: 1 December 2022).

-The level of damping imposed to the platform is ζ{plt} -fixed = 0.1.
-This value is found to be the most interesting to be tested for this floater and WTG configuration.
+The level of damping imposed on the platform is ζ{plt} fixed = 0.1.
+This value is found to be the most interesting to be tested for this floater-and-WTG configuration.
 Other tests with higher values of imposed damping show less interesting results.
 The choice of the right ζ{plt} for each FOWT system is important and may require several iterations before a conclusion can be reached.

-Table 7 resumes the strategies considered for the benchmark in this section, resuming the difference in the choice of the platform pitch compensation.
+Table 7 details the strategies considered for the benchmark in this section, reporting the difference in the choice of the platform pitch compensation.